 Off-campus recreational activities are offered afternoons and weekends.They include hiking, shopping excursions, sightseeing and trips to Lake Placid and a water park in Lake George.
 Some activities have a fee.

 To foster a safe and healthy environment for the Meadowmount community, students are required to abide by the published rules governing behavior and conduct.
 A copy of the School Rules is sent to each student upon acceptance and provided upon arrival.
 Rules are posted in each dormitory, each bedroom and in the common areas.
 A high degree of social maturity and professionalism is expected of each student.
 A strong willingness to work together, respect for the feelings of others and the motivation to practice 5 hours per day are necessary to achieve maximum results.

 Meadowmount is a drug free, alcohol free, weapon free, and smoke free campus.
 Students found in violation may be fined and/or dismissed.
 The proper authorities will be contacted as required by law.

 Scholarship students are to exhibit exemplary behavior musically and socially both on and off campus.
 They are expected to be leaders in performance and chamber music as well as role models in discipline.

-Since the counselors wake the students in the morning it is not necessary to use the phone/device as a morning alarm.
-Minors may bring a separate alarm, metronome, tuner and recording device for practice hours.
-Violation of our policy results in confiscation of the phone/device with restricted use.
+Counselors wake the minor students in the morning so it is not necessary to use the phone as a morning alarm.
+Minors should bring a basic wristwatch or alarm clock, a metronome, a tuner, and recording device for practice hours.

 Student aged 18 and older may leave the campus at any time.
 Certain restrictions apply to late evening departures and returns.
 Quiet Hours are to be strictly observed (10pm to 7:15am).
 All vehicles must be registered with the office.
 Students are not allowed to walk on County Route 10 that runs through the campus.
 Violation is grounds for dismissal.